-As parents, guiding our kids towards living a life with an “attitude of gratitude” is no easy feat.
-After all, how do we actually teach our kids what gratitude means, and how they can demonstrate it on the daily?
+As parents, guiding our kids towards living a life with an “attitude of gratitude” is no easy feat (especially in 2020, right?).
+After all, how do we actually teach our kids what gratitude means and how they can demonstrate it on the daily?
 Thankfully (see what we did there?!) for all of us, it starts with simple acts and words that even the youngest of kids can understand.
-We’re sharing 12 easy things you can do to raise a grateful kid.
+We’re sharing 18 easy things you can do to raise a grateful kid.
 Keep reading to see them all (you’ll thank us later).

-1. Ask your kids to name one thing they’re grateful for every night.
-Starting this habit helps kids (and us adults) remember what is good in our lives, and that we are grateful for even the smallest of things.
+1. Ask your kids to name one thing they're grateful for every night.
+Starting this habit helps kids (and adults) remember what is good in our lives, and that we are grateful for even the smallest of things.
 This can be during a dinner conversation or before bed.

 2. Give back to the community.
 Acts of service are great ways to instill gratitude in kids.
 Consider participating in a local park clean-up, donate canned goods to a food pantry, or give away unused clothes and toys.
 There are also lots of ways you can volunteer right from your own home.

 4. Teach them to "work" for a reward.
 I'm sure we've lost track how many times our kids ask for a new toy or something fun.
 The next time your little one wants another hour of screen time, how about telling them to complete a household chore before getting the reward.
 Receiving a reward after work always makes the treat feel more well-deserved.

 5. Integrate gratitude with holidays and special days.
 Thanksgiving and Christmas aren't the only holidays that are all about gratitude.
 Other days where it's equally important to teach kids the meaning of the holiday and how they can be grateful for it include Veteran's Day and Memorial Day are teaching opportunities for kids to be grateful for service members.